Jump directly to the content

-Flower subscriptions can vary from 12 stem roses, a floral bouquet of numerous sizes, as well as plants and wreaths, which are ideal for Christmas.
+Flower subscriptions can vary from Valentine's-friendly 12-stem roses to a bouquet of numerous sizes, as well as plants and wreaths.

-The best part is it saves the hassle of carrying your blooms home with you after a visit to your local flower market, and risking them getting squashed en route home.
+The best part is it saves the hassle of carrying your blooms home with you after a visit to your local flower market, which risks them getting squashed en route.

-A flower subscription can refresh your existing floral arrangement as frequently as you like, so that centrepiece is always a vibrant showstopper.
+A flower subscription can refresh your floral arrangement as frequently as you like, so your centrepiece is always a vibrant showstopper.

 But which is the best subscription that will suit your sweetheart down to the ground?